spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/index.html.md

 - By the end of the session, team members will be able to describe the steps taken to address underperformance
 - Team members will be able to apply the GROW coaching model framework to coaching sessions with members of their team
 - After learning about the high-performance team-building model, team members will be able to determine the steps needed to reach high performance.

-### 70-20-10 Model for Learning and Development

-The L&D team uses a formula to describe the optimal sources of learning at GitLab.
-It shows that team members obtain 70 percent of the knowledge from job-related experiences, 20 percent from interactions with others, and 10 percent from formal learning events.
-The model is intended to show that hands-on experience (70 percent) can be one of the most beneficial for team members because it enables them to discover and refine their job-related skills.
-Team members learn from others (20 percent) through a variety of activities we offer every week.
-Lastly, the formula holds that only 10 percent of professional development comes from traditional live learning and eLearning events.

 ### Instructional Design 101